cloudnative-pg/cloudnative-pg.github.io/content/blog/developing-webapps-with-cloudnative-pg/index.md

   for CloudNativePG you will find a section that takes you through installing the [Prometheus Operator](https://prometheus-operator.dev), with a [Grafana](https://grafana.com) dashboard to get metrics for your database.
-  In a previous post, you can learn how tow deploy Hasura to provide a [GraphQL layer for your CloudNativePG cluster]({{< ref "hasura-graphql">}}).
+  In a previous post, you can learn how to deploy Hasura to provide a [GraphQL layer for your CloudNativePG cluster]({{< ref "hasura-graphql">}}).

-We're going to be moving a very simple webapp written in Go assuming a PostgreSQL database.
+We're going to be moving a very simple webapp written in Go that uses a PostgreSQL database.
 It only has two endpoints, one showing a list of stock tickers, another updating the listing with new stock values.